maanassiraj/Telecom-Churn-/README.md

 2. Filter high-value customers

 As mentioned above, you need to predict churn only for the high-value customers.
 Define high-value customers as follows: Those who have recharged with an amount more than or equal to X, where X is the 70th percentile of the average recharge amount in the first two months (the good phase).

-After filtering the high-value customers, you should get about 29.9k rows.